Murder 101

 Faye Kellerman

-New York Times best-selling author Faye Kellerman's beloved Decker and Lazarus embark on a new life in upstate New York - and find themselves entangled in deception, intrigue, and murder in picturesque elite college town.
+New York Times bestselling author Faye Kellerman's beloved Decker and Lazarus embark on a new life in upstate New York—and find themselves entangled in deception, intrigue, and murder in an elite, picturesque college town.

 As a detective lieutenant with the LAPD, Peter Decker witnessed enough ugliness and chaos for a lifetime.
-Now, he and his devoted wife, Rina Lazarus, are ready to enjoy the quiet beauty of upstate New York, where they can be closer to their four adult children and their foster son.
+Now he and his spirited wife, Rina Lazarus, are ready to enjoy the quiet beauty of upstate New York, where they can be closer to their four adult children, grandchildren, and their foster son, Gabe.

-But working for the Greenbury Police department isn't as fulfilling as Decker hoped.
-While Rina has adapted beautifully to their new surroundings, Decker is underwhelmed and frustrated by his new partner, Tyler McAdams, a former Harvard student and young buck with a bad 'tude.
-Just when he thinks he's made a mistake, Decker is called to his first real crime here - a possible break-in at the local cemetery.
+But working for the Greenbury Police Department isn't as fulfilling as Decker hoped.
+While Rina has adapted beautifully to their new surroundings, Decker is underwhelmed and frustrated by his new partner, Tyler McAdams, a former Harvard student and young buck with a bad attitude.
+Just when he thinks he's made a mistake, Decker is called to an actual crime—a possible break-in at the local cemetery.

-At first, it seems like a false alarm until it's discovered that a mausoleum's stunning Tiffany panels have been replaced by forgeries.
-Then, a coed at one of the exclusive local colleges is brutally murdered.
-Poking into the hallowed halls of academia to find a killer, Decker and McAdams are drawn deep into a web of dark secrets, cold-case crimes, international intrigue, and ruthless people who kill for sport.
+The call seems like a false alarm until it's discovered that a mausoleum's stunning Tiffany panels have been replaced by forgeries.
+Soon the case escalates into murder: a co-ed at an exclusive consortium of liberal-arts colleges is brutally slaughtered.
+Poking into the hallowed halls of academia to find a killer, Decker and McAdams are drawn deep into a web of nasty secrets, cold-case crimes, international intrigue, and ruthless people who kill for sport.

 wrong narrator for these characters